jazlalli/marc_rovermars/README.md

 ##### Instructions

 1. Set the size of the grid.
 It will be a square, so pick any number between 0 and 100.
+2. Specify the number of obstacles you want on the grid.
+These will be randomly positioned on the grid.
-2. Give instructions on what you want the rover to do (one at a time).
+3. Give instructions on what you want the rover to do (one at a time).
   * F moves forwards
   * B moves backwards
   * R turns rover 90deg clockwise